outdreamer/build-a-cure/docs/tasks/examples.md

 	        - how would this change type interact with other change types
 	        - does the environment system change enough to justify developing another or extra change types

-## apply structure to identify false info across user requests
+## apply structures to identify false info across user requests
     - apply intent interface:
       - check with intent store (site) if a request for an intent (request password) was just made by the user, to validate messages
       - apply pattern interface: